Correctional Officer

 will a couple of duis 3 years and older disqualify me from being a co

-Asked by joeyb almost 11 years ago
+Asked by joeyb over 12 years ago

 Not specifically as long as they were misdemeanors.
 However, at least in California, one of the general qualifications is "a satisfactory record as a law-abiding citizen."
 Also I beleive you need a current drivers license.
 You might have to work hard to convince an oral panel that you now have your head screwed on correctly.